 It’s completely natural to be upset when your child has been diagnosed with Coats’ disease and it’s normal to find yourself worrying about the future and how your child will manage with a change in their vision.

 It can sometimes be helpful to talk over some of these feelings with someone outside your circle of friends or family.
-At RNIB, we can help with our telephone Helpline and our Emotional Support Service.
+At RNIB, we can help with our telephone Helpline and our Sight Loss Counselling team.
 You may also find your GP or social worker can help you find a counsellor if you feel this might help you.

 Whether your child has just been diagnosed with Coats’ disease or has been living with it for a while, at RNIB, we are here to help and support you through your journey.